mitchlabeetch/Data_Eater/README.md

 ### Desktop Application

-Build production-ready installers for your platform:
+Build (soon) production-ready installers for your platform:

 ```bash
 # Build for your current platform